SherryLabs/sherry-example/README.md

 ### Option 1: Sherry Social Platform
 1. Visit [https://app.sherry.social/home](https://app.sherry.social/home)
-2. Enter your endpoint URL in the address field: `http://localhost:3000/api/example`
+2. Enter your endpoint URL:
+   - **During development**: `http://localhost:3000/api/example` (only works if your local server is publicly accessible)
+   - **After deployment**: Use your actual deployed URL (e.g., `https://your-app-name.vercel.app/api/example`)
 3. The platform will automatically render your mini app

+> **Important**: The localhost URL is only provided as a reference.
+For actual integration with the Sherry platform, you must deploy your application and use the public URL.
+The Sherry platform cannot access your localhost unless you're using a tunneling service.

 ### Option 2: Sherry Debugger (Recommended for Development)
 1. Go to [https://app.sherry.social/debugger](https://app.sherry.social/debugger)
 2. Test using one of three methods:
-   - **URL**: Paste your GET endpoint URL
+   - **URL**: Paste your GET endpoint URL (localhost during development, deployed URL in production)
    - **JSON**: Copy and paste the metadata JSON
    - **TypeScript**: Paste your TypeScript code directly